Ogoa/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Task 10<br>
 This program contains a function that deletes the node at a given index of an existing linked list.
 The function then returns 1 if the operation succeded otherwise it returns 0.

+`100-reverse_listint.c`<br>
+Task 11<br>
+This program contains a function that reverses a `listint_t` linked list and returns a pointer to the first node of the reversed list.